Nick2bad4u/MarkOfDarknessHelper/readme.md

 </p>

 ### Features

 - 🕯️ **Mark of Darkness Timer** – Displays a pop-up notification when Mark of Darkness expires.

-- 🌑 **Flash the Reminder Box** - Flahes the pop-up notification with a color
+- 🌑 **Flash the Reminder Box** - Flashes the pop-up notification with a color

 ### Configuration

 - 🪄 **Only on Arceuus Spellbook**